Skip to main content

 Saranac Lake

-Top Adirondack Frontier Events
+Always Franklin Top Events

-Franklin County Fair - For over 170 years the Franklin County Fair has provided entertainment, promoted the history of Franklin County, and highlighted the area’s rich agricultural heritage.
+Franklin County Fair—For over 170 years the Franklin County Fair has provided entertainment, promoted the history of Franklin County, and highlighted the area’s rich agricultural heritage.

-Civil War Living History Festival: experience Civil War history and enjoy reenactments, demonstrations, cannon firing, and a fashion show of period clothing at the Almanzo Wilder Farm.
+Civil War Living History Festival—Experience Civil War history and enjoy reenactments, demonstrations, cannon firing, and a fashion show of period clothing at the Almanzo Wilder Farm.

 Lake Canoeing

-Top Adirondack Frontier Attractions
+Always Franklin Top Attractions

-The Adirondack Trail Scenic Byways: the 'Adirondack Trail' is 45 miles from Saranac Lake to Malone on Route 30 North.
+Enjoy the view driving 45 miles along the Adirondack Trail Scenic Byway from Saranac Lake to Malone on Route 30 North.

 Biking trail

-Visit the Adirondack Frontier Region
+Visit the Always Franklin Region